babel/babel-eslint/README.md

 ### Configuration

 - `sourceType` can be set to `'module'`(default) or `'script'` if your code isn't using ECMAScript modules.
-- `configFile` Optional.
-If not defined, babel-eslint will use Babel's default configuration file resolution logic.
-Otherwise, it will use the path to config file given as a string here.
+- `configFile` If defined, it will use the path to config file given as a string here.
+Otherwise, babel-eslint will use Babel's default configuration file resolution logic.
 See [Babel's documentation](https://babeljs.io/docs/en/options#configfile) for more details.
 - `allowImportExportEverywhere` (default `false`) can be set to `true` to allow import and export declarations to appear anywhere a statement is allowed if your build environment supports that.
 Otherwise import and export declarations can only appear at a program's top level.
 - `ecmaFeatures.globalReturn` (default `false`) allow return statements in the global scope when used with `sourceType: "script"`.